 Firstly, you want to make your spices mix by putting all your spices powder and the salt together.
 Take a few teaspoons of this spice powder mixture and stir in ¼ cup of natural yoghurt to make the marinade.

-Place the chicken pieces in the yoghurt and ensure all are coated well with the spicy yoghurt.
-Set aside and let it marinate while you get on with other things.
+Place the chicken pieces in the spicy yoghurt to marinate while you get on with other things.

-Secondly, you make the masala sauce.
+Secondly, make the masala sauce.
 Fry the chopped onions on a large cooking pan or a kadhai or a wok until lightly brown, then add in the ginger-garlic paste.
 You can make the paste by mincing ½ inch of ginger root with 4 cloves of garlic.

 Then add the remaining spice powder into your onions.
 Let it cook further until it releases its intoxicating aroma.
 Next, you add in the tomatoes and continue cooking until you get a smooth curry sauce.
 Just make sure you keep checking and mashing the tomatoes.
 So it doesn’t get burned at the bottom of the pan.

 When the oil separates from the edges, put the chicken in the masala sauce.
 Give it a good stir until the masala covers all the chicken pieces.
 Cook it at moderate-high heat with the lid on for about 15 minutes or until the chicken is cooked through.

 You may have to keep checking and stirring to ensure that nothing gets burned at the bottom of the pan.

-Once the chicken is fully cooked (you can tell by its opaque colour), you can add the lightly beaten yoghurt in.
+Once the chicken is fully cooked, you can add the lightly beaten yoghurt in.
 And continue cooking until the sauce thickens.
 Sprinkle the panch Phoran over and leave it cooking until the oil separates from the edges and get the sauce consistency you desire.